patternfly/design-tokens/README.md

 ## Prerequisites

-Makes sure you have [Node.js](https://nodejs.org/en/download/package-manager) and [Yarn](https://yarnpkg.com/getting-started/install) installed.
+Make sure you have [Node.js](https://nodejs.org/en/download/package-manager) and [Yarn](https://yarnpkg.com/getting-started/install) installed.

 ## Usage
 Once the design token JSON files are exported from Figma to the [tokens directories](https://github.com/patternfly/design-tokens/tree/main/packages/module/tokens), use `yarn build:scss` to build the SCSS files to the /build directory